FoeinLove/iot-inspector/README.md

 Connect the Raspberry Pi to the Internet using a wired Ethernet connection.
 You can then access the Raspberry Pi from your computer using ssh.

 #### Change user password
-The default password for the "pi" user (with sudo privileges) is "raspberry".
-You should change this using the `passwd` command if the pi has a public IP address or is on a LAN open to other users.
+The default password for the "pi" user (with sudo privileges) is "raspberry". *You should change this using the `passwd` command if the Pi has a public IP address or is on a LAN open to other users.*

 #### Download code
 Execute the following commands from the terminal of the Raspberry Pi: